2025 Big East Conference softball tournament

 The 2025 Big East Conference softball tournament was held at Villanova Softball Complex on the campus of the Villanova University in Villanova, Pennsylvania.
 The tournament ran May 7 through May 10, 2025 and determined the champion for the Big East Conference for the 2025 NCAA Division I softball season.
 UConn won the event to earn the Big East Conference's automatic bid to the 2025 NCAA Division I softball tournament.
 The semifinals and finals were broadcast on Fox Sports 1 and Fox Sports 2.

 Format and seeding

-The top four teams from the conference's round-robin regular season will qualify for the tournament, and will be seeded one through four.
-They will play a double-elimination tournament.
+The top six teams from the conference's round-robin regular season will qualify for the tournament, and will be seeded one through six.
+They will play a double-elimination tournament, with the top two seeds receiving a single bye.